Mihara Station: History

-Itozaki Station was opened as the terminus of the Sanyō Railway on10 June 1894 when the line was extended to Hiroshima Station.
+Itozaki Station was opened as the terminus of the Sanyō Railway on 10 June 1894 when the line was extended to Hiroshima Station.
 With the privatization of the Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR West.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 6203 passengers daily.